 These studies have been approved by University of Edinburgh Clinical Psychology Research Ethics Committee, and this project is being run by Claire Ann Banga, a member of the Centre for Applied Developmental Psychology and the Department Clinical and Health Psychology at the University of Edinburgh in Scotland.

-eMoodie and the accompanying research project was recently featured at a Society for Research in Child Development conference in Irvine, California.
+eMoodie and the accompanying research project was also recently featured at a Society for Research in Child Development conference in Irvine, California.